 Section 3.
 Invited Participants.
-TUG’s Executive Director and TUG’s Administrator may be invited to attend and participate, without vote, in all regular and special meetings of the BOARD and Executive Committee meetings, with the exception of those meetings held in camera.
+TUG’s Administrator (and others as determined by the BOARD) may be invited to attend and participate, without vote, in all regular and special meetings of the BOARD and Executive Committee meetings, with the exception of those meetings held in camera.

 Section 4.
 Qualifications.
 Only paid up MEMBERs in good standing shall be eligible to serve on the BOARD.
 These could be Individual MEMBERs, or the designated contacts of Corporate, Enterprise, Sponsoring, or Affiliate MEMBERS.
 No more than two representatives from the same company or organization may serve on the BOARD at any one time.
 Paid staff, contractors, and employees of TUG and any individuals and companies who receive significant remuneration from TUG shall not be eligible for election to the BOARD.
 The candidate shall be nominated and seconded by representatives of two different MEMBERs.